ucla-imls-open-sci/dmp101/episodes/dmptool.md

 **Constructive feedback:**

 - *In a consultation*, ask the researcher if they used language from another template or plan, and if they understood everything they were proposing.
-Go through each section and use the data interview questions in Episode 3 to help the researcher customize the plan to their needs
+Go through each section and use the data interview questions in Episode 3 to help the researcher customize the plan to their needs.
 - *In the DMPTool or email*, call out the sections that do not make sense for the project.
 Suggest that they consider how to modify the template language to better fit with their project workflow and make it easier to follow-through to meet funder requirements.
 Offer to schedule a consultation to discuss this more in person.

 ### Including additional information that does not qualify as research data